-What Is Ethiopian Sidamo Coffee?
+What Is Sidamo Coffee?

-Ethiopian Sidamo belongs to a series of three trademarked coffee regions, along with Yirgacheffe and Harrar.
+Sidamo coffee belongs to a series of three trademarked coffee regions, along with Yirgacheffe and Harrar.
 Located in the fertile highlands of southern Ethiopia, Sidamo is home to some of the best strictly high-grown coffee beans in the world.

 Strictly High-Grown Coffee

 Because most Ethiopian coffee beans are shade-grown and cultivated at such high altitudes, the coffee cherries take longer to mature.
-This longer maturation period, along with the additional nutrients from the surrounding ecosystem, yield a flavorful, sweet, well-balanced cup.
+This longer maturation period, along with the additional nutrients from the surrounding ecosystem, yields a flavorful, sweet, well-balanced cup.

-Best Brew Method for Ethiopia Sidamo
+Best Brew Method for Ethiopia Sidamo Coffee Beans

 While you can brew this coffee using any method you prefer, the ideal brew method for these beans is the coffee siphon.

 The coffee siphon looks really cool, but it also yields a complex, delicate cup.
 Last but not least, to bring out the best flavour in these beans, Home Grounds recommends a medium roast.